stanlrt/vibetest/README.md

 3. Test them in a browser using Agent 2
 4. Save results to `./data/results/` (when `--logging` is enabled)

-Run `uv run vibetester --help` for all options.
+Run `uv run vibetester --help` for all options, or refer to the [dedicated README](./packages/vibetester/README.md).

 ### Agent 1 (Standalone)